Why Craving Change®?

 The workshop uses a variety of techniques, including guided, interactive discussions, brainstorming activities, brief written exercises, and homework tasks.
 We strongly encourage a relaxed atmosphere with no “lecture” component.
-Materials spanning the entire workshop are prepared for you as overhead projector masters or power point slides.
+Materials spanning the entire workshop are prepared for you as power point slides.
 The slides provide very brief information and should be used sparingly, with the focus instead being on thought-provoking, relaxed group discussion.

 Participants should receive either their own copy of the client Workbook, or stand-alone worksheets from the CD/USB wafer.

 The client Workbook is a resource that can be purchased for your clients.
-It is a bound booklet with a colour cover available at a cost we’ve strived to make as accessible as possible for you and your clients (7 dollars each, plus tax, shipping and handling).
-Over 40 000 of these workbooks have been sold across Canada with overwhelmingly positive feedback.
+It is a bound booklet with a colour cover available at a cost we’ve strived to make as accessible as possible for you and your clients (about 7 dollars each, plus tax, shipping and handling).
+Over 50 000 of these workbooks have been sold across Canada with overwhelmingly positive feedback.

 The client Workbook can be used as a supplement in your work with individual clients, or in Craving Change workshops.
-A sample workbook is included in the Facilitator’s Kit.
 Please note that copying any information out of the Client Workbook is strictly prohibited by law.
 If you want to use materials from this resource with your clients, you must purchase copies of the workbook for your practice.